jahidhasan299/Detect-and-Count-Vehicle-Flask-App/README.md

 6. Step 6: Run application by command; python app.py You will get url copy it and paste in browser.
 7. Step 7: You have sample_data folder where you can get images to test.

-# THE STEPS ARE TAKEN TO COMPLETE THIS PROBLEM
+# THE STEPS ARE TAKEN TO COMPLETE THIS PROBLEM:
 1. Loading the image from the internet.
 2. Resizing the image and convert it into a numpy array.
 3. Converting image into greyscale.